AhlaamK/BeconTest/README.md

 # BeconTest
 A simple android app to hit the Becon test API and show them in view pager based on image or video.
 ## Approach
+1. Programming in Kotlin
-1. Android Databinding in kotlin
+2. Android Databinding in kotlin
-2. Retrofit API call
+3. Retrofit API call
 ## Additional Activities
 ### Steps to Run Project
 1. Clone the project from GitHub repository into android studio.